i-ambale/Data-Types-and-Operators/README.md

    ```
 2. Open the project folder in VS Code.

-3.Open the `.ipynb` file using Jupyter Notebook or the VS Code Jupyter extension.
+3. Open the `.ipynb` file using Jupyter Notebook or the VS Code Jupyter extension.

 4. Run the cells sequentially.